biointec/columba/README.md

 Consider the final directory structure from [example 1](##Example-1).
 Copy this [file](https://github.com/biointec/columba/releases/download/example/genome.hs.chr_21.reads.fasta) to this directory.
 This file contains 100 000 reads of length 100 all sampled from the reference text.
 Thus, each read will have at least one exact occurrence.
-If you want to align these reads using the Pigeonhole scheme with k = 3 and using the edit distance and optimal static partitioning to our refercen text, run the following command in the `build` folder:
+If you want to align these reads using the Pigeonhole scheme with k = 3 and using the edit distance and optimal static partitioning to our reference text, run the following command in the `build` folder:
 ```bash
 ./columba -e 3 -ss pigeon -m editopt -p static ../example/genome.hs.chr_21 ../example/genome.hs.chr_21.reads.fasta
 ```